dockstore/dockstore/_docs/getting-started-with-cwl.md

     dockerPull: "quay.io/collaboratory/dockstore-tool-bamstats:1.25-6"
 ```

-This section links the Docker image used to this CWL.
+This section links the Docker image used for this CWL.
 Notice it's exactly the same as the `-t` you used when building your image.

 ```
 hints: